OferE/bit2c/docs/Reference.md

 Returns closed trades of a given pair.

 - `pair` - A string of the currency type.
 Either 'BtcNis' or 'LtcBtc'
+- `since` - Return transactions for the last 'tid'

 ### `getOrderBook(pair, callback)`